Interpolation

 Circular Interpolation

 The development of MCUs capable of circular interpolation has greatly simplified the process of programming arcs and circles.
-To program an arc, the MCU requires only the coordinate positions (the XY axes) of the circle center, the radius of the circle, the start point and end point of the arc being cut, and the direction in which the arc is to be cut (clockwise or counterclockwise)01-circular Interpolation
+To program an arc, the MCU requires only the coordinate positions (the XY axes) of the circle center, the radius of the circle, the start point and end point of the arc being cut, and the direction in which the arc is to be cut (clockwise or counterclockwise)

 Codes: